From growing nearly an inch last week, now the baby is about the size of a green olive. At 9 weeks, the fetal heart beats are more pronounced.

 - Smoking can cause behavioral problems to the child.
 Children of the mothers who smoke during their pregnancies have higher tendencies to be disobedient and be involved in social conflicts.

 - Smoking can cause birth complications.
-Smoking put mothers at higher risk to ectopic pregnancy and placental complications.
+Smoking put mothers at higher risk of ectopic pregnancy and placental complications.

 Couvade Syndrome: What You Need to Know